727800350/note/cs/performance_tool.md

 further: perhaps the kernel is processing the I/O inefficiently.

 In the above example, CPU time is almost entirely in user-level, pointing to application level usage instead.
 The CPUs are also well over 90% utilized on average.
-This isn’t necessarily a problem; check for the degree of saturation using the “r” column.
+This isn't necessarily a problem; check for the degree of saturation using the "r" column.

 ### mpstat
 multi-processor statistics, per cpu